Lemons, Lavender, & Laundry

 This easy DIY Hair oil recipe is a simple combination of two natural ingredients that can be customized to fit your specific hair type.
 Whether you are looking to promote hair growth or moisturize dry, brittle ends, there’s a combination for you.

-I will start by saying that I have never thought much about hair care… at least until my daughter came home from college and loving told me my hair looked dry and damaged… Thanks?
+I will start by saying that I have never thought much about hair care… at least until my daughter came home from college and lovingly told me my hair looked dry and damaged… Thanks?
 She had me doing a full treatment to try and restore some moisture to my hair.
 When she headed back to college, I started wondering if I should be doing more to care for my hair, so I am starting with this DIY hair oil.
 The recipe is incredibly easy to make and the application process is simple enough for those of us that haven’t paid much attention to our hair over the years.

 What You Need to Make Homemade Hair Oil